 A Step-by-step guide to leasing your property

-It is important to know what laws surround the leasing of your property to ensure you, and your tenants aren’t breaking any laws.
+It is essential to know what laws surround the leasing of your property to ensure you and your tenants aren’t breaking any laws.

-- The landlord-tenant relationship and the covenant of quiet enjoyment: to ensure tenants are not disturbed by landlords (giving them space).
+- The landlord-tenant relationship and the covenant of quiet enjoyment ensure landlords do not disturb tenants (giving them space).